thien/spacebodies.cpp/Report/Report.md

 1,2,3 and 4 cores.
 If you have a more powerful machine at home, you are free to use this machine.
 Clarify explicitly in your report the machine specifica. -->

-The machine used consists of an `Intel i7 3770k` processor at a 3.7Ghz clock speed, powering 4 cores and 8 threads.
+The machine used consists of a `Intel i7 3770k` processor at a 3.7Ghz clock speed, powering 4 cores and 8 threads.
 It utilises 32GB of memory and the storage consists of a SSD hooked up via SATA3.
+It is using a fresh installation of Ubuntu and has no other major processes running.

 # Questions